Street Date 11/10/20;

 Even under the direction of Dean Parisot (Galaxy Quest), Face the Music can’t match the energy levels of the first two films.
 This isn’t that surprising, though, since the film is dealing with the central theme of trying to live up to your potential even if the ability to do so seems to have passed you by.
 It’s a fun adventure that should elicit and lot of warm nostalgia smiles.

 The Blu-ray comes with a handful of extras, led by the film’s 43-minute Comic-Con@Home panel.
-Hosted by Kevin Smith, whose Jay and Silent Bob characters drew obvious inspiration from Bill and Ted, the panel feature several of the stars and key filmmakers participating through Zoom to discuss the making of the film and the origins of the franchise.
+Hosted by Kevin Smith, whose Jay and Silent Bob characters drew obvious inspiration from Bill and Ted, the panel features several of the stars and key filmmakers participating through Zoom to discuss the making of the film and the origins of the franchise.
 The fact that the physical San Diego Comic-Con had to be canceled due to the coronavirus pandemic and replaced by an online one may prove to be something of a boon to Blu-ray and DVD bonus features, as the Virtual panels are yielding a slew of neatly packaged videos ready to plop on a disc or YouTube.

 The other extras aren’t so extensive, consisting of four short promotional featurettes ranging from 50 to 80 seconds each.